 Once you start using Vev, chances are you’ll fall in love with it you won’t be able to stop creating projects!
 Well, that’s a bit of an exaggeration, but you get the point.
-The point is you’ll have many projects that you need a way to organize them.
+The point is you’ll have many projects that you need a way to organize.
 This is even more important if you work in Vev within a team.

 Drafts are simply private projects that are not shared with other users or team members.
 Drafts are only visible to you.